Aziz Dougaz

 Mohamed Aziz Dougaz (محمد عزيز دوقاز; born 26 March 1997) is a Tunisian tennis player.

-He has a career-high ATP singles ranking of No. 192, achieved on 21 October 2024.
-He also has a career-high doubles ranking of world No. 261, achieved on 2 December 2019.
+He has a career-high ATP singles ranking of No. 185 achieved on 14 April 2025 and a career-high doubles ranking of world No. 261 achieved on 2 December 2019.
 He is currently the No. 2 Tunisian player.

-On the junior tour, Dougaz had a career-high ranking of No. 46, achieved on 16 February 2015.
+On the junior tour, Dougaz had a career-high ranking of No. 46 achieved on 16 February 2015.
 Dougaz reached the quarterfinals of the 2015 Juniors Wimbledon in doubles.

 Dougaz has represented Tunisia in the Davis Cup, where he has a win-loss record of 15–11.

 Career

 He achieved a career high singles ranking of No. 214 on 12 June 2023 following lifting three ITF trophies in Monastir, Tunisia within a month, which made him only the second player from Africa in the top 250, and later the top 200 on 21 October 2024.

 Ranked No. 230, Dougaz made his Grand Slam debut at the 2025 Australian Open after qualifying for the main draw, guaranteeing a six continent representation in both the men and women events at the tournament.
 He lost to Yoshihito Nishioka in the first round.